apache/druid/docs/querying/sql-functions.md

 ## ATAN

-Calculates the arc tangent of a numeric expression.
+Calculates the arc tangent (arctangent) of a numeric expression.

 * **Syntax:** `ATAN(expr)`
 * **Function type:** Scalar, numeric

 <details><summary>Example</summary>

-The following example calculates the arc tangent (arctangent) of one.
+The following example calculates the arc tangent of `1`.

 ```sql
 SELECT ATAN(1) AS "arc_tangent"